dantasfiles/dantasfiles.github.io/_posts/2024-12-05-notes-on-princeton-cos-226.md

 ## 17. Minimum Spanning Trees
 - A general algorithm is presented to find minimum spanning trees: "_T = ∅.
 Repeat until T is a spanning tree: Find a cut in G. e ← min-weight crossing edge.
 T ← T ∪ { e }_"
-- Kruskal's algorithm is presented: "_Consider edges in ascending order of weight.
+- The greedy [Kruskal's algorithm](https://en.wikipedia.org/wiki/Kruskal%27s_algorithm) is presented: "_Consider edges in ascending order of weight.
 Add next edge to T unless doing so would create a cycle_."
 The edges are sorted by weight, and union-find is used to examine and combine vertex sets.
 O(E log E) time, O(E) space.
 - The  [Wikipedia pseudocode](https://en.wikipedia.org/wiki/Kruskal%27s_algorithm) for Kruskal's algorithm is as follows:
 ```
 algorithm Kruskal(G) is